krimlabs/krimlabs.com/content/posts/2025-impeccable-communications-framework.md

 ![Pair of Koi fish reconciling paths](/img/content/posts/impeccable-communications-cover.png) _Pair of Koi fish reconciling paths_

-I visualise this as a pair of Koi fish charting the never ending cosmic sea.
+I visualize this as a pair of Koi fish charting the never ending cosmic sea.
 They move on their own, in their own direction, but their mutual attraction helps reconcile paths often.

 ## The Power of Vulnerability